b4n/clawsmail-password-decrypter/README.md

 further about what it actually does, but re-did it in Python when thinking about releasing it because I guess it'll be easier to use for you.

-Unfortunately, I wasn't able to find how to decrypt the DES-ECB used under FreeBSD with Python, because it needs to decrypt blocks of sizes not multiple of 8, which doesn't seem really possible -- though ClawsMail does it.
-I'm all ears if you find me a solution here.
-But for now, for the FreeBSD users I also release the C version that uses the actual ClawsMail code so works everywhere.

 Python tool
 -----------